 The Wales Internal Medicine programme offers four regions to work in: North Wales, South West, South Mid and South East.
-Once selected to that region, you will not be expected to rotate out of that region unless you request to do so, thus allowing home stability for three years.
+Once selected to that region, you will not be expected to rotate out of that region, thus allowing home stability for three years.

 Our 3-year IMT programme consists a number of diverse rotations constructed to ensure broad curriculum coverage and good training exposure in Internal Medicine.
 Our IMT programme consists mainly of 6-month placements along with a guaranteed immersive 3-month block in an Intensive Care Unit (without medicine on-call) during IMT2.
 This will ensure that trainees receive all required intensive care experience.
 All trainees will undertake 6 months training in Geriatrics, usually in year 1 or 2 as per curriculum requirements.